 It isn’t always easy to turn God’s flashlight into our own souls to see where we might need to do some repenting before we accuse another of sin.
 And it certainly isn’t easy to get up and go directly to a person who has wronged us, to speak face-to-face.

 It’s even harder to admit we can’t accomplish reconciliation on our own, and we might need some help from a broader circle of witnesses in the church.
 Hardest of all is admitting that, on rare occasions, reconciliation simply isn’t possible.
 This feels like failure, and we don’t like to fail.

 There’s another aspect of resolving conflicts within the Body of Christ that we need to consider.
 What happens when someone causes an offense, but no one comes to tell them so?
 This happens too often among God’s people.
-Instead of going directly to the offender, we confide our pain in a third party, or worse, a group of the church to which we belong, and the offender doesn’t even know that he or she has hurt us.
+Instead of going directly to the offender, we confide our pain in a third party, or worse, a group of our friends in the church, and the offender doesn’t even know that he or she has hurt us.

 Psychologists call this “triangulation,” when a third person is drawn into a conflict between two people – not in the hope of helping with reconciliation, but to side with one party against the other.
 It is the most unhealthy way to approach conflict, and it is one of the major reasons people outside the church call us hypocrites.

 Gossip spreads, and the worst part is that the offender is oblivious to the poison that is becoming attached to his or her name.
 How can this kind of behavior possibly reflect the grace and peace of Jesus Christ?
 The only thing triangulation does is weaken the Body of Christ, instead of building it up, as we are supposed to do.